 This sector refers to open burning of agricultural waste (primarily burning of plant residues) on fields.
-Activity data used in GAINS is amount of agricultural waste burned and has been revised for most EU countries between the Reference 2013 and 2015 versions of the non-CO2 scenarios for EU-28.
+Activity data used in GAINS is amount of agricultural waste.
 Current data are based on estimates from satellite images by GFED v3.1 (van der Werf et al, 2010) and GFED v4 (Randerson et al., 2015).
 Furthermore, the estimates taken from satellite images have been reviewed by member state experts during IIASA member state consultations for the proposal of the EU Thematic Strategy for Air Pollution (TSAP) in 2014.